asciamanna/asciamanna.github.io/_drafts/benefits-of-pair-programming.md

 ## What about Mobbing?

-You may have heard of [mob programming](https://en.wikipedia.org/wiki/Mob_programming) and how it compares to pair programming.
+You may have heard of [mob programming](https://en.wikipedia.org/wiki/Mob_programming) and wonder how it compares to pair programming.
 Mob programming is built on a lot of the principles of XP and pair programming.
 It is another fantastic collaborative practice for teams.
 Much of the benefits I desribe you will also achieve with Mob Programming.